Maneka Gandhi V. Union of India – Analysis

 - V. Chandrachud

-Maneka Gandhi V. Union of India is a landmark decision which stands like a bulwark to the Right of Personal Liberty stated in Article 21 of the constitution.
-Maneka Sanjay Gandhi was a journalist and founder of the magazine “Surya” also played an important role in rise of Congress party after they lost the 1977 elections helping her mother-in-law Indira Gandhi.
+Maneka Gandhi V. Union of India is a landmark decision that stands like a bulwark to the Right of Personal Liberty stated in Article 21 of the constitution.
+Maneka Sanjay Gandhi was a journalist and founder of the magazine “Surya” also played an important role in the rising of the Congress party after they lost the 1977 elections helping her mother-in-law Indira Gandhi.
 She was often critiqued on the work she used to publish.

 Soon she approached the Supreme court filing a petition stating that her Right of Personal Liberty was violated in the above-mentioned action.
 This petition was based on violation of Article 14, 19 and 21 thus giving the case another name “golden triangle”.

-- Whether the rights laid down in Article 14, 19 and 21 of the constitution are connected to each other or are exclusive?
+- Whether the rights laid down in Articles 14, 19, and 21 of the constitution are connected or are exclusive?